PostHog/posthog.com/contents/handbook/company/communication.md

 1. By default, pull requests are **non-confidential**.
 However, for things that are not public please open a confidential issue with suggestions to specific changes that you are proposing.
 When possible, consider not including sensitive information so the wider community can contribute.
 1. Not every solution will solve the problem at hand.
 Keep discussions focused by **defining the problem first** and **explaining your rationale** behind the Minimal Viable Change (MVC) proposed in the PR.
 1. Be proactive and consistent with communication on discussions that have external stakeholders, such as customers.
 It's important to keep communication flowing to keep everyone up to date.
 PRs can appear stale if there aren't recent discussions and no clear definition on when another update will be provided, based on feedback.
 This leaves those subscribed in the dark, causing unnecessary surprise if something ends up delayed and suddenly jumps to the next milestone.
 It is important that PRs are closed in a timely manner through approving or rejecting the open requests.
 1. Have a **bias for action** and don't aim for consensus.
-Every PR is a proposal, if a PRs author isn't responsive take ownership of it and complete it.
+Every PR is a proposal - if a PR's author isn't responsive, take ownership of it and complete it.
 Some improvement is better than none.
 1. **Cross link** issues or other PRs with related conversations.
 Put the link at the top of each PR's description with a short mention of the relationship (Report, Dependency, etc.) and use one as the central one and ideally close the alternate if duplicate.
 1. If submitting a change for a feature, **update the description with the final conclusions** (why a PR was rejected or approved).
 This makes it much easier to see the current state of an issue for everyone involved in the implementation and prevents confusion and discussion later on.
 1. Submit the **smallest** item of work that makes sense.
 When proposing a change, submit the smallest reasonable commit, put suggestions for other enhancements in separate issues/PRs and link them.